Astronauts float inside SpaceX Dragon capsule

-CAPE CANAVERAL, Florida (Reuters) - Astronauts aboard the International Space Station opened the hatch and floated inside a Space Exploration Technologies’ Dragon capsule on Saturday, the first privately owned spaceship to reach the orbital outpost, NASA said.
+CAPE CANAVERAL, Fla.
+May 26 (Reuters) - Astronauts aboard the International Space Station opened the hatch and floated inside a Space Exploration Technologies’ Dragon capsule on Saturday, the first privately owned spaceship to reach the orbital outpost, NASA said.

 Running ahead of schedule, station commander Oleg Kononenko and flight engineer Don Pettit opened the hatch to Dragon just before 6 a.m.
 EDT (1000 GMT), NASA mission commentator Josh Byerly reported from Mission Control in Houston.